7 Months Nature Immersion, previously: The Year course

 Where disconnection has become an endemic way of life, Nature connection blazes a trail back to a state of oneness.
 It reunites the wisdom of the ancients with modern scientific understanding.
 Powerfully realign our capacity to remember how to live in harmony with the earth, spirit and ourselves.
 Whilst also developing our experience of mentoring.

-We will uncover how elements of Shamanism are embedded in our youth culture and the established therapeutic modalities.
 We will also work with the attitude of the warrior/peacemaker, while invigorating and integrating the qualities of the child.

 Deepen the exploration of many of the subjects touched upon in the Wild Craft Survival skills course.
 Whilst introducing a wide range of new material.
 The purpose of the course is to integrate the skills in to our everyday life.
-This demands practice and application on as well as out side the course structures all the skills take much time to master.
+This demands practice and application on as well as outside the course structures all the skills take much time to master.

 Thomas Schorr-kon will be leading the majority of the course.